nrb171/autoGrader/README.md

 ## `prepareForReturn.m`
 This script will take the graded submissions and prepare them for return to the students.
 It will zip each graded student's submission and place it in a directory called "GradedSubmissions".

+## `rubric.json`
+Contains a list of common programming errors and the associated ranges for point deductions.
+This will be updated as different issues are found.